-The term “murder mystery” has acquired a bit of baggage.
-It sounds old fashioned and a bit soft, a bit cosy.
-It has connotations of , the murder mystery party, the light comedy detective shows that appear on the ABC at 7:30 on a Sunday, the old fashioned country house mystery.
+The term “murder mystery” has acquired baggage.
+It sounds old fashioned and soft, a bit cosy.
+We think of the old fashioned country house mystery, parties, the light comedy detective shows that appear on the ABC at 7:30 on a Sunday, Cluedo.

 “Detective fiction” sounds grittier.
 It has gravitas.
 Do you agree?
 Please comment.

 Or maybe gravitas isn’t always the right term.

 At any rate, I tend to favour the term “detective fiction”.
 And sometimes I describe my novels as “murder mysteries” because it feels clearer and more specific.

 As I have said elsewhere, I define detective fiction as follows:

 That field of crime fiction where the mystery or puzzle element is dominant, where the primary line of the plot is based around a death and attempts to piece together what happened to cause that death.

 P D James (2009) says a detective story must contain:

 “a central mysterious crime which is usually murder, a closed circle of suspects, each with motive motive means and opportunity for the crime; a detective … who comes in rather like an avenging deity to solve it.”

 “Cover of The Adventures of Sherlock Holmes, by Arthur Conan Doyle.
 First edition” by Rtrace via Wikimedia